taylorsatula/rodi_system_buildguide/README.md

 7. **Carbon canister installation**
    - Add 90-degree fitting to input side
-   - Mount so output points straight up
+   - Position so output port points straight up
    - Add push-to-connect fitting to 90-degree fitting end
-   - Mount cap horizontally (may need vertical support)
+   - Mount cap with the provided white L plate (may need vertical support)
    - Add 1/2" fitting to output side

 8. **Carbon canister drain modification**
-   - **Caution**: This step requires careful drilling
+   - **!
+Caution !**: This step requires careful drilling.
+If you do this wrong or rush you *will* crack the housing and you'll have to order a new one.
+If it feels like you're putting too much force on the canister when tapping the threads or they feel like they're going in crooked: you are.

    - Start with tiny pilot hole in bottom of housing
    - Gradually enlarge to 1/2"
    - Add threads using tap tool